 3. In fact, stand still.
 The video camera should record action and movement, not create it by moving around.

-4. Film the reader straight-on.
+4. Film the writer straight-on.
 Shooting from below or above just isn’t flattering.
 Try it and see.

 5. Avoid “panning” shots where you try to get everyone and everything in the picture.
 Instead, focus close-in on the most important person and image(s).